LeonardoSimi/caro_diario/README.md

 - Write unlimited pages with date and time tracking
 - Add images to your diary pages (WIP layout)
 - Don't be tracked: the app is always offline
+- Lock your diary with your fingerprint/Face ID/ PIN

 Caro Diario is a wip and a little spare-time-project.